clickworkorange/AVR-PWM-RTU/README.md

 * Make comms parameters settable through Modbus registers.
 * Finish KiCAD schematic and design a PCB from it.
 #### Could:
+* Apply PWM frequency scalers without reboot.
+* Add additional functions for long-press and double-clicks.
 * Make the PCB fit in a DIN-rail enclosure.
-* Add additional functions for long-press and double-clicks.
 #### Won't:
 * Make PWM frequency variable.
 * Replace Modbus with a different protocol.